 Benefits of active listening

-A number of studies have shown active listening to be associated with positive outcomes in many industries, fields, relations and personally.
-Here the list of benefits of being an active listener.
+A number of studies have shown active listening to be associated with positive outcomes in many industries, fields, relations, and personally.
+Here is the list of benefits of being an active listener.

 - Studies of romantic couples’ argumentation have demonstrated that active listening leads to more effective problem solving, relationship stability and perceived resolvability of problems.

-- In Business, customers’ ratings of a salesperson listening abilities were positively correlated with their salespeople’s reported engagements in active listening.
+- In Business, customers’ ratings of a salesperson’s listening abilities were positively correlated with their salespeople’s reported engagements in active listening.